-The dual bachelor's with a Master of Public Policy allows you to earn both degrees in less time and at less cost than if you pursued them independently.
+The dual bachelor's with a Master of Public Policy allows you to earn both degrees in less time and is more cost-effective than if you pursued them independently.
 Benefit from the in-depth and multi-lens understanding of society and the policy world that is explored in our bachelor's program, and gain the analytical and professional tools in our master's program that you need to launch a career solving pressing policy challenges.
-Throughout both programs, take advantage of our location in the Washington, D.C. region to engage directly in local, national and international policymaking.
+Take advantage of our location in the Washington, D.C. region to engage directly in local, national and international policymaking.

-- Earn a bachelor's and master's degree in as few as five years and at lower cost by double-counting credits toward both degrees
+- Earn a bachelor's and master's degree in as few as five years and at lower cost by double-counting up to 18 pre-approved credits toward both degrees

 - Combine the disciplinary breadth of your undergraduate program with the specialized skills of a master's degree to be an effective and capable policy professional